 The Best Whistling Kettle

 If you're looking for a tea kettle that whistles so loudly it startles the dog, this KitchenAid model is it (watch this video for further proof).
 The rounded handle is made of heat-resistant plastic, while the porcelain enamel base allows water to reach a boil within minutes.
 The kettle has a push-button spout and a removable lid that makes it easy to fill.
-It's sold in three colors, Cameo Blue, Empire Red and Pyrite, and has a capacity of two liters.
+It's currently sold in two colors, Cameo Blue and Pyrite, and has a capacity of two liters.
 The kettle was designed for all types of heat sources and comes with a limited lifetime warranty for peace of mind.

 The Best Budget-Friendly Kettle